 Nearly every non-profit uses events to raise money.
 At many organizations, fundraising events seem to multiply… the non-profit starts with one event, and as fundraising needs grow, adds more events year after year.
 Eventually, the organization is running 5 or 6 events per year, and most of them take too much time and raise too little money.

 As a fundraising consultant, I often recommend to clients that they cut back on the number of events they run.
 I tell them to focus on other, higher ROI fundraising methods, perhaps leaving one or two major event son the calendar each year.
 Inevitably, the staff at these organizations tell me that they simply can’t raise money without events.
 They are convinced that there is no way for them to replace the money they raise from their events, even if the events take way too much staff time to run.

 The Coronavirus shutdown has shown that this simply isn’t the case.
-Over the past five months, non-profits have been forced to move their events online, replace them with crowdfunding or other online fundraising campaigns, or cancel them outright and focus on other types of fundraising.
+Over the past eighteen months, non-profits have been forced to move their events online, replace them with crowdfunding or other online fundraising campaigns, or cancel them outright and focus on other types of fundraising.
 Tens of thousands of organizations successfully replaced the money they were raising through events with other revenue streams, because they were forced to.

 Non-profits can cutback on events and replace them with other revenue streams, while simultaneously growing their income.
-Even after the Coronavirus pandemic ends (and in-person fundraising events resume), organizations should be wary of constantly adding new events to their fundraising calendars.
+Even after the Coronavirus pandemic ends (and 100% of in-person fundraising events resume), organizations should be wary of constantly adding new events to their fundraising calendars.